JanviDhonde/Sales-Dashboard/README.md

 ### 🛠️ **Tools and Technologies Used**

-- **Power BI**: For creating interactive and dynamic visualizations.
-- **Excel**: 🖥️ For initial data preparation and formatting.
+- **Excel**: 🖥️ For initial data preparation such as removing duplicates, blank values and formatting & creating interactive and dynamic visualizations.
-- **Python**: 🐍 For advanced data preprocessing.

 ### 📂 **How to Use the Dashboard**

 1. 📥 **Download the Repository**: Clone this repo or download all files.
-2. 🖥️ **Open in Power BI**: Load the dataset into Power BI Desktop.
+2. 🖥️ **Open in Microsoft Excel**: Load the dataset into Microsoft Excel Desktop.
 3. 🔍 **Explore Insights**: Interact with slicers and charts to analyze key metrics dynamically.

 ### 🎯 **Project Objective**

-The goal of this project is to showcase how Power BI can be utilized as a powerful tool for **data visualization and business analytics**.
+The goal of this project is to showcase how Microsoft Excel can be utilized as a powerful tool for **data visualization and business analytics**.
 This dashboard serves as a solution to gain meaningful insights into sales performance and optimize strategies.

 ### 🖼️ **Dashboard Preview**